GegznaV/addins.qmd/README.md

 <img src="https://gegznav.github.io/addins.qmd/figs/demo-lists-1.gif" alt="**Fig. 5.** **Demonstration 4: lists.**
 The lists can be numbered and unnumbered.
 They can have several levels.
-*(In this demonstrations, older version of the package is used.)*  " width="600" />
+*(In this demonstration, older version of the package is used.)*  " width="600" />
 <p class="caption">
 **Fig. 5.** **Demonstration 4: lists.** The lists can be numbered and unnumbered.
-They can have several levels. *(In this demonstrations, older version of the package is used.)*
+They can have several levels. *(In this demonstration, older version of the package is used.)*
 </p>

 </div>